velara/BleedingSky/README.md

 # BleedingSky
-Public Repository for the PF2e campaign setting Land of the Bleeding SKy
+Public Repository for the PF2e campaign setting Land of the Bleeding Sky